US health chief says overdose deaths beginning to level off

 WASHINGTON (AP) - The number of U.S. drug overdose deaths has begun to level off after years of relentless increases driven by the opioid epidemic, health secretary Alex Azar said Tuesday, cautioning it's too soon to declare victory.

-"We are so far from the end of the epidemic, but we are perhaps, at the end of the beginning," Azar said in prepared remarks for a health care event sponsored by the Milken Institute think tank.
+"We are so far from the end of the epidemic, but we are perhaps, at the end of the beginning," Azar said at a health care event sponsored by the Milken Institute think tank.

 Confronting the opioid epidemic has been the rare issue uniting Republicans and Democrats in a politically divided nation.
-A bill providing major funding for treatment was passed under former President Barack Obama, and two more have followed under President Donald Trump.
+A bill providing major funding for treatment was passed under former President Barack Obama.
+More money followed earlier this year under President Donald Trump.
+And tomorrow Trump is expected to sign bipartisan legislation passed this month that increases access to treatment, among other steps.

+In his speech Azar suggested that multi-pronged efforts to bring the epidemic under control are paying off.
+He ticked off statistics showing an increase in treatment with medications such as buprenorphine and naltrexone.
+There's solid evidence backing medication-assisted treatment, when used alongside counseling and ongoing support.
+He also noted much broader access to the overdose-reversing drug naloxone, and a documented decline in the number of people misusing prescription opioids as doctors take greater care in prescribing.

-Azar said in his speech that toward the end of last year and through the beginning of this year, the number of deaths "has begun to plateau."
-Azar was not suggesting that deaths are going down, but noting that they appear to be rising at a slower rate than previously seen.
+Azar said that toward the end of last year and through the beginning of this year, the number of deaths "has begun to plateau."
+Azar was not indicating that deaths are going down, but noting that they appear to be rising at a slower rate than previously seen.

 Earlier this month, the CDC released figures - also preliminary - that appear to show a slowdown in overdose deaths in late 2017 and the first three months of this year.
 From December to March, those figures show that the pace of the increase over the previous 12 months has slowed from 10 percent to 3 percent, according to the preliminary CDC figures.